-- Atomic structure and properties of the elements are used to organise elements in the periodic table - The making and naming of compounds - The different types of chemical reactions and calculating the mole.
-This will include the products of reaction and balancing chemical reactions
+- Atomic structure and how the properties of the elements are used to organise elements in the periodic table. - How elements interact to form many types of materials. - How we understand chemical reactions and quantify them.

 This elective is highly recommended for students who are interested in studying VCE Chemistry.